dibaunaumh/minimal-mistakes/_pages/interview-with-udi.md

 *UB*: Exactly, the plan is to have a large repository of these training courses documents, that you can quickly search & utilize to come up with a course that trains your team of bots to meet your needs. & the key here is that the courses only provide the seed knowledge to get them started - once they start generating the organized spaces, you can provide them with feedback, that will cause them to explore more options to improve their training & make the organized spaces even more fitting to your exact needs.

+*DN*: OK.
+I think I get the main function of this thing - converting huge streams of content into an organized 3D space, using a team of AI bots that get trained to process the data & generate this 3D space.
+And I think I get your argument that this new interface will be more effective for consuming information.
+I must say, however, that I don't get how this magic is achieved, can you describe the architecture that enables this to work?

 ### Architecture

-*DN*: OK, so can you tell me a bit the architecture of the processing & these teams of bots?

 *UB*: A core part of the Web Wide Matrix, is that we change the interface for effectively consuming information, but this change depends on 2 underlying changes.
-The 1st is the introduction of a an abstraction layer over the web, that enables uniform access to information, for both humans & machines. & the 2nd enables the seamless processing of this information, as an integral part of the access layer.
+The 1st is the introduction of a an abstraction layer over the web, that enables uniform access to information, for both humans & machines. & the 2nd enables the seamless processing of this information, as an integral part of the access layer, which results in these organized 3D spaces.

+*DN*: Abstraction layer over the Web?
+What do you mean by that?

+*UB*: OK.
+So to access content on the Web, you need to connect to many Web sites, each having its own API interface, its own content format &c.
+This makes it difficult for the teams of smart bots to both discover & easily process & understand the content.
+So we wanted to introduce this abstraction layer that basically pipe the content from the Web into a different model that's easier to process.
+Basically, we wanted to make the interface of consuming information for machines more effective, just as we're making the interface for humans more effective, & we do that by applying the concept of organized space to the whole Web, just as we apply it to a single stream of content.

+*DN*: I don't understand - why would a 3D interface to the Web help machines process it?

+*UB*: Well, a 3D interface is how we perceive the world, & it's based on the concept of space, where things are located at some coordinates, & we are able to sense them, move them around & store them in an organized manner.
+Think of a group of baboons looking for food.
+The Web today is like a giant locker room, & the baboons need to open each one of them & make sense of what's exactly the thing inside them & whether it's food or not.
+On the other hand, if you convert this locker room into a house or a supermarket, the baboons will have a look at each room or department, figure out which rooms are the most likely to have food in, & quickly discover the food they like & eat it.
+All this just because you applied the concept of Space - things are located & organized - & Sensing of content - things look & smell differently & you can perceive them.

+*DN*: you're saying that the smart bots use vision to process information?

+*UB*: not exactly, I'm saying that the Matrix is a spatial paradigm for accessing information.
+Each piece of information has location, & an external indication of its contents that allows it to be sensed, just like appearance & smell.
+We achieve that by changing the metaphor used for representing information today, which is the metaphor of files & folders - text documents piled inside folders, piled together.
+This metaphor leads to the current way people consume information - they read paper by paper, web page by web page, email by email.
+There's no concept of space.
+So we needed a different metaphor, & came up with the concept of Buildings - these composite storage units we live in.

+*DN*: I'm not following - files are the way we store information in computers.
+The Web is a protocol for sending information.
+The Matrix is using something else?
+Buildings?

+*UB*: The existing metaphors are the way we imagine & reason with stuff - visualize them in our heads.
+The metaphor also influences the interface & functionality of objects.
+Files & folders, & how they are communicated over the Web was nice, but doesn't cut the job anymore.
+We decided on a different metaphor, for the things that contain information.
+Buildings are composite storage units, located in a 3D space.
+In the Web Wide Matrix, everything is a building.
+They are composite, because they can be infinitely nested: for example, you have a building with multiple floors, each floor has apartments with rooms, each room can have closets & drawer cabinets.
+Each one of them has floors & drawers.
+Each one of them can have boxes inside it with further compartments & so on.
+We call each one of these nested containers Buildings, & their content is information.
+So we can have an atomic building, that just contains some information, & have external attributes that inform how it is sensed, & we have composite buildings, that have floors, & rooms, each one containing further buildings.
+This is different than files & folders, because every building has an address - it's coordinates in the space, in respect to other buildings, & every building can be sensed.

+(To be continued.)